ComputationalCryoEM/ASPIRE-Python/docs/source/orientation_estimation.rst

 -----------------------------

 All common-line estimators live under :mod:`aspire.abinitio` and share the base class ``CLOrient3D``.
-Algorithms that rely on a pairwise common-lines matrix inherit from the intermediary base class ``CLMatrixOrient3D``.
+Algorithms that rely on a pairwise common-line matrix inherit from the intermediary base class ``CLMatrixOrient3D``.
 Together they codify the data preparation steps, caching strategy, and the minimal interface each subclass must expose.